 Consumer Price Index (CPI) measures the average change in the value of a fixed set of consumer goods and services.
-With more than 200 categories, included within this basket of goods are food and drink, household costs, transportation, education and medical care fees.
-Frequently used to identify periods of inflation and deflation, the basket of goods is periodically reviewed to consider for changes in consumer spending habits.
+With more than 200 categories, included within this basket of goods are food and drink, household costs, transportation, education, and medical care fees.
+Frequently used to identify periods of inflation and deflation, the basket of goods is periodically reviewed to consider changes in consumer spending habits.

 Producer Price Index

-Producer Price Index (PPI) measures the average change in value of finished goods and services sold by producers and is a leading indicator for inflation.
+Producer Price Index (PPI) measures the average change in the value of finished goods and services sold by producers and is a leading indicator for inflation.
 Increases in the costs for producers’ goods and services will usually be passed down to the consumer which can therefore increase the Consumer Price Index.

 Interest rates are defined as the rate at which banks borrow funds from that country’s central bank.
 Used by Governments as a monetary policy tool, interest rates will often be reduced during times of economic contraction to help support borrowing and increased during times of economic expansion to support saving.
-During times of recession or depression, the lowering of interest rates is used in tandem with other monetary and fiscal tools such as increases in government spending and the lowering taxes.
+During times of recession or depression, the lowering of interest rates is used in tandem with other monetary and fiscal tools such as increases in government spending and the lowering of taxes.

 To stay informed with the data released in the important economic reports, be sure to check out the economic calendar on our website here.
-If you would like to incorporate fundamental analysis to help make informed trading decisions, why not open a demo account and begin trading risk free.
+If you would like to incorporate fundamental analysis to help make informed trading decisions, why not open a demo account and begin trading risk-free.